joejag/techblog/_posts/2018-01-29-the-kay-rule.md

 After that you may talk about your favourite tool.
 As the inquiry period gives us the IQ point bump required to know whether it'll be a relevant suggestion.

+As a facilitator you could introduce the rule before you begin.
+Or intervene and introduce it when you feel the Proposer's problem hasn't been explored in enough depth.

 That's it.
 Another step towards world peace.